 After you have figured out the dosage and which type of Lion’s Mane you want to take, the next challenge is finding the mushroom in stores.

 It can be tricky to find, especially if you want it in supplement form.
 You can find raw Lion’s Mane in some health food grocery stores or even on Amazon.

-Tiger Vit, a reliable vitamin supplier, has Lion’s Mane supplements ideal for everyday use.
+Dr. Mush me, a reliable nootropic retailer, has Lion’s Mane supplements ideal for everyday use.
 A few functions of this supplement are:

 - Prevention measures for cognitive disorders, such as dementia

 The Tiger Vit Lion’s Mane supplement may also help with inflammation, anxiety, and depression.

 However, if you have asthma, this particular supplement may not work for you.
 Always consult your physician before trying a new vitamin.